Can I Get Car Insurance Before a Title Transfer?

 INSURANCE REQUIREMENTS: CAR TITLE VS. CAR REGISTRATION

-A car title proves your ownership and includes details like the VIN, make, model, year, and your name and address.
-Car registration is your vehicle's official authorization to operate on public roads.
-While your state might not require insurance proof for a title transfer, you'll likely need it to register your new car.
+Your car title proves you own the vehicle.
+It lists the VIN, make, model, year and your name and address.
+Registration means your state authorized the car to drive on public roads.
+You might not need insurance to transfer a title, but you'll definitely need it to register your car.

 Will My Car Insurance Cover My New Car?